kunal9922/Multilingual_Railways_Chatbot/README.md

    cd chatbotWebServer\
    ```
 7. **Download the LLAMA-2-7B Model from https://huggingface.co/meta-llama**
-      Save the LLM model into this "\chatRailways\chatbotModule\models"
+      Save the LLM model into this directory "\chatRailways\chatbotModule\models"

 9. **Run the Django Server for the Chatbot:**
     ```bash